Jay-Trades/pennlabs/README.md

 # Penn Labs Backend Challenge

 ## Documentation
+First time using Flask/Alchemy/APIs so bare with me!

 See File structure to see how db is modeled.
 Implemented a `tag` table holds all the unique tags and `club` table for all unique clubs